Make Mazamorra (Dominican West Indian Pumpkin Puree) and enjoy this delicious pumpkin mash that can very well make your

 - 1 tablespoon of fruit vinegar

-- Boil the auyama adding salt to the water.
-When the auyama is cooked through remove from the heat.
+- Cook auyama: Boil the auyama adding 1 teaspoon of salt to the water.
+When the auyama is cooked through remove from the heat and remove peel.
 Mash the auyama until it is very smooth.
-Mix in 2 tablespoons of oil.

-- Heat 2 tablespoons of oil in a frying pan over low heat.
-Cook and stir the onions until they become transparent, add the vinegar and a pinch pepper and a pinch of salt and stir.
+- Cook onions: Heat oil in a frying pan over low heat.
+Cook and stir the onions until they become translucent, add the vinegar and remaining salt and stir.
 Remove the onions from the heat.
-Reserve.
+Set aside.

-- Garnish the puree with the onions and serve with sunny-side up eggs.
+- Serving: Garnish the puree with the onions.
+You can serve with poached eggs and some slices of avocado.